Ben-Manfouo/hello-world/README.md

 # hello-world
-i am starting with GitHub
+i am learning how to commit